gregorianrants/van_cal/bugs.md

   version has changed since client recieved it but at same time i want to be able to see job data on client before i create invoice, perhaps i should through an error if client data does not match server data?
+-have a look at the todo in the revokeAuth function in gcalController
 # General Notes

 -this article suggested an api reponse shape that i liked